sectorsedgecommunity/mapping-docs/docs/json/gamemodes/salvage_settings.md

 ---

 # Salvage fields
-Salvage game mode still has fields in the `json` file but isn't functional in-game.
+Salvage game mode still has fields in the `json` file but isn't playable in-game.
+This is because meteors do not spawn even if these fields are correctly set.

 ```json
 // MeteorBottom: Lowest Y level a meteor can land on